 - Medical and dental expenses

 - Child care

 Examples of ineligible expenses are tuition, fees, books, legal fees, tobacco, alcohol and entertainment.

 Students must be a currently enrolled undergraduate pursuing a bachelor's degree and have a FAFSA Expected Family Contribution of $7,000 or less.
 Applicants need to provide documentation of the financial emergency (for example, a billing statement, car repair estimates, and so on).
 A member of the university's Student Success team can help determine appropriate documentation and walk students through the entire application process.

 - Contact a Student Success team member.
-Select someone with whom you already have a relationship or someone who works with students who most closely fit with your identifier descriptions.
-By email, include "Emergency grant eligibility" in the subject line so that it is clear that there is some urgency.
+Please select a location that is most convenient for you to visit, if needed.
+By email (email@example.com), include "Emergency grant eligibility" in the subject line so that it is clear that there is some urgency.
 Phone messages should include some information about your emergency.